1031 Exchange vs. Qualified Opportunity Zones: Which Is Better?

 1031 exchanges are real estate investment vehicles that allow investors to exchange one investment property for another while simultaneously allowing deferral of capital gain taxes.
 While that is their most significant advantage, 1031 exchanges also come with several other benefits.

-For example, investors can improve their total purchasing power through tax deferral and use the money that would otherwise go to the IRS to increase the down payment and purchase a pricier replacement property.
-This allows the investor to leverage their cash and grow their wealth.
+For example, investors can improve their total purchasing power through tax deferral and use the money that would otherwise go to the IRS to increase the down payment and purchase a higher-cost replacement property.
+By improving their purchasing power, investors can potentially increase their wealth.

 Swap or Consolidate Properties